 The agFM alive grub2 File Manager (agFM) can be added to the E2B USB drive.
-This allows you to UEFI-boot and then select and directly boot from the ISO, WIM, VHD and .IMG files including Windows Install ISOs+SDI_CHOCO XML files.
-It also supports UEFI64 Secure Boot and can switch-in and out .imgPTN partition image files. if Ventoy is also added to the second partition, you can MBR-boot to Ventoy from the E2B menu, or UEFI-boot to Ventoy from the agFM menu.
-Ventoy provides an alternative method of booting ISOs, and in some cases may be more successful than agFM.
+This allows you to UEFI-boot from the second partition and then select and directly boot from the ISO, WIM, VHD, EFI and .IMG files including Windows Install ISOs+SDI_CHOCO XML files.
+It also supports UEFI64 Secure Boot and can switch-in and out .imgPTN partition image files.
+If Ventoy is also added to the second partition, you can MBR-boot to Ventoy from the E2B menu, or UEFI-boot to Ventoy from the agFM menu.
+Ventoy provides an alternative method of booting ISOs which in some cases may be more successful than agFM.

 Using partition images

-You can select an .imgPTN file from the E2B menu system (or use SWITCH_E2B.exe or agFM) BEFORE you can UEFI-boot from the E2B drive (or use the agFM UEFI menu).
-The E2B partition is replaced by the contents of the .imgPTN file.
-All .imgPTN files are whole partition images and are mainly used for UEFI-booting but can also MBR-boot from them.
-You can only UEFI-boot from one .imgPTN file at any one time – after use, you must restore the original E2B partition and then you can choose another .imgPTN file to UEFI-boot to a different UEFI payload.
+You can select an .imgPTN file from the E2B menu system (or use SWITCH_E2B.exe or the agFM menu) BEFORE you can UEFI-boot from the E2B drive.
+The E2B partition 1 is replaced by the contents of the .imgPTN file.
+All .imgPTN files are whole partition images and are mainly used for UEFI-booting but you can also MBR-boot from them.
+You can only boot from one .imgPTN file at any one time – after use, you must restore the original E2B partition 1 and then you can choose another .imgPTN file to UEFI-boot to a different UEFI payload.
 See the UEFI section below for more details…

 Make an E2B drive